-There are many precision parts suppliers and OEM/ ODM companies that are rooted in Taiwan and export their excellent services to the world market.
-For instance, YINSH Company located in the central metalworking supply chain is one of the most renowned suppliers for precision machining products, such as precision locknuts, precision parts, thread grinding, and track scrapers.
-According to Vice President, Jack Wu, the company has exported to over 40 countries so far, including Japan, Korea, Germany, Italy, India, and the US.
-Based on the automation solution YINSH offers its customers, their smart manufacturing system can track customers’ orders and take care of every detail as much as they can.
+There are many machining services providers and OEM/ ODM companies that are rooted in Taiwan and export their components to the world market.
+YINSH Company located in the central metalworking supply chain is one of the most renowned suppliers for precision machining products, such as locknuts, machine tool components, thread grinding, and track scrapers.
+According to Vice President, Jack Wu, the company has exported to over 40 countries so far.
+Based on the automation solution YINSH offers its customers, their smart manufacturing system can track customers’ orders and take care of every detail at any given time.

 During the interview, one of the senior sales staff remarked that materials are crucial especially for customers in the EU in a particular context of precision machining.
 YINSH can assist customers with material selection and proceed to the drawing step for even more flexibility.
 The drawing step is an important stage for evaluating the geometric accuracy and dimensional accuracy of the drawings provided by the customers.
 Following compulsory processes like material analysis, heat treatment, and so on, YINSH validates the drawing with the customers to see if all the demands are met.